 "Politics A Level allows me to understand the world in which I live, and gives me an appreciation of why our country functions and operates in the way it does today.

 The course has enabled me to understand the Brexit era, the Trump Presidency and the strengths and weaknesses in our democratic systems."

-For information, please contact:
+For information, please contact: C.Kelly@chellaston.derby.sch.uk

-V.Walker@chellaston.derby.sch.uk or C.Kelly@chellaston.derby.sch.uk